JacquelineCasey/Parsley/README.md

 One more thing - parsers are defined generically with respect to a token type.
-For now, you should probably really only use CharToken, though I suppose any token which overrides the defaulted `token_sequence_from_literal()` trait function, which defines how string literals in the definition language (pre-escaped) are translated into tokens.
+For now, you should probably really only use CharToken, though I suppose any token which overrides the defaulted `token_sequence_from_literal()` trait function will work; the function defines how string literals in the definition language (pre-escaped) are translated into tokens.
 In the future I will likely add another way to match tokens beyond string literals, which will allow parsers to work on inputs that are not strings.
-Even further ahead, I might change how users define tokens to allow for seperate token recognizers and actualy tokens, which might allow the algorithm to run arbitrary code when it tries to recognize a token.
+Even further ahead, I might change how users define tokens to allow for seperate token recognizers vs actual tokens, which might allow the algorithm to run arbitrary code when it tries to recognize a token.
 This could prevent pain points around "recognize any unicode character" rules, which would otherwise be truly painful to write.
 For now thought, the parser definition system is definitely sufficient for parsing ASCII,